Overview

 Based on Bisate’s restorative conservation projects and real local engagement, the lodge has become woven into the local community.
 During the Bistate’s building phase, an amazing 15,000 trees were planted, with more planted each week.
 As part of your stay here, guests are encouraged to plant a tree in the lodge’s nursery before their departure.

 With only six suites (each 980 square feet), Bistate is one of Africa’s most exclusive luxury eco-lodges.
 Each suite includes an indoor shower, bath, and fireplace (nice on chilly nights!).
-The main lounge dining area and bar is the place to meet and reflect on the day’s gorilla experience.
+The main lounge dining area and bar are the ideal places to meet and reflect on the day’s gorilla experience.
 The in-villa massage treatments are a great way to relax after a day of gorilla trekking!

 Singita Kwitonda Lodge (RL)

 Singita is set on 178 acres of picturesque land right on the edge of Rwanda’s Volcanoes National Park.
-More than half of the world’s endangered mountain gorilla’s live in the high-altitude dense cloud forests.
-(Please note minimum age of 15 is required for gorilla trekking).
-Using local materials, the Singita Kwitonda properties are built with volcanic rocks, river stone, handmade ceramic tiles and oven-red clay bricks all connecting the structure to landscape and culture.
+More than half of the world’s endangered mountain gorillas live in the high-altitude dense cloud forests.
+(Please note a minimum age of 15 is required for gorilla trekking).
+Using local materials, the Singita Kwitonda properties are built with volcanic rocks, river stones, handmade ceramic tiles, and oven-red clay bricks all connecting the structure to landscape and culture.

-The lodge is set up with a central hub that includes both indoor and outdoor living spaces, featuring lounges, dining areas, an outdoor fire pit, interactive kitchen, bar, deli and wine cellar.
+The lodge is set up with a central hub that includes both indoor and outdoor living spaces, featuring lounges, dining areas, an outdoor fire pit, an interactive kitchen, a bar, a deli, and a wine cellar.
 The Lodge offers eight suites (seven one-bedroom and one two-bedroom), as well as a four-bedroom villa, Kataza House, that sleeps eight, lead off the main lodge via a network of volcanic rick pathways.
 The accommodations offer indoor/outdoor bath and shower, fireplaces, plunge pool, and veranda.
-Carefully designed interiors are curated with a focus on handcrafted pieces like woven panels, handmade tiles and clad feature pots (pictures of this new property soon to come!).
+Carefully designed interiors are curated with a focus on handcrafted pieces like woven panels, handmade tiles, and clad feature pots (pictures of this new property soon to come!).

 One&Only Gorilla’s Nest (RL)

-Beyond a 5-star luxury category, we consider the new One&only Gorilla’s Nest Rwanda to be among the top luxury adventure properties we have experienced anywhere!
-Somewhat similar to our experience at the 12-suite Deplar Farm in Iceland, Gorilla’s Nest combines unique adventure travel activities (gorilla trekking!!) with Aman standards of understated luxury.
-We were grateful and lucky to be among the paying guests experiencing the lodge’s soft opening in February.
-Kudos to Craig Storkey and his staff for their personal, heartfelt service in this very special luxury lodge(!)
+Beyond a 5-star luxury category, we consider the One&Only Gorilla’s Nest Rwanda to be among the top luxury adventure properties we have experienced anywhere!
+Somewhat similar to our experience at the 12-suite Deplar Farm in Iceland, Gorilla’s Nest combines unique adventure travel activities (gorilla trekking!!) with AMAN standards of understated luxury.
+We were grateful and lucky to be among the paying guests experiencing the lodge’s soft opening in February 2020.
+Kudos to Craig Storkey and his staff for their personal, heartfelt service in this very special luxury lodge.